google/autocxx/README.md

 Plans:

-* Rationalize the test code so it uses more of the facilities from `engine` (which didn't mostly exist when I wrote the test code)
 * Upstream the `cxx` change if possible.
 * Fix a few of the annoying TODOs (the oddest one being in `demo/build.rs`)
 * Then, start working on the `bindgen` fork to add support for more C++ types and see